james-stevens/handshake-volume-resolver/README.md

 # Additional Zone

-This container can also serve additonal authritative zones.
+This container can also serve additonal authoritative zones.
 Copy the zones files into a directory, so the file name is the same as the zone name, then map that directory into the container as `/opt/data/auth_zones`.

 Uodates to any of these zones files will be scanned for every 5 mins and the new data checked & loaded.